annitya/eZ-completion/readme.md

 Requirements:
 -------------
-PhpStorm 8.0.2 or IntelliJ IDEA equivalent.
+PhpStorm 10 or IntelliJ IDEA equivalent.
 Bundle: https://github.com/whitefire/ez-completion-bundle
 Remote interpreter support:
  - Remote Php Interpreters
  - SSH Remote-run.

+While the Symfony2-plugin is not a hard requirement, it is highly recommended.

 What does it do?
 ----------------